-You can browse the iTunes Store using this link: https://itunes.apple.com/us/ This is somewhat satisfying, but it’s still pretty limited.
+You can browse the iTunes Store using this link: https://music.apple.com (Note November 22: now called Apple Music).
+This is somewhat satisfying, but it’s still pretty limited.
 However, at least you can view multiple items (books, songs, apps, etc) in multiple Safari windows or tabs.
 What’s really great is that you can search the store using Safari.
 For example, let’s imagine that you want to view all Stephen King novels that appear in the iTunes Store, you would then search using these terms:

 site:itunes.apple.com/us book Stephen King